hummingbot/hummingbot/documentation/docs/strategies/index.md

 These strategies are meant to be basic templates.
 We encourage users to extend these templates for their own purposes, and if they so desire, share them with the community.

 Developers may submit strategies for review.
 Please note the [Contribution Guidelines](/developers/contributions/).
-For developers interested to create or customize their own strategies, please see [Strategies](/developers/strategies) in the Developer Reference section.
+For developers interested to create or customize their own strategies, please see [Strategies](/developers/strategies) in the Developers section.

 ## List of strategies